jestjs/jest/README.md

 };
 ```

-Note, there are some [caveats](https://babeljs.io/docs/en/next/babel-plugin-transform-typescript.html#caveats) to using TypeScript with Babel.
+However, there are some [caveats](https://babeljs.io/docs/en/babel-plugin-transform-typescript#caveats) to using TypeScript with Babel.
 Because TypeScript support in Babel is transpilation, Jest will not type-check your tests as they are run.
 If you want that, you can use [ts-jest](https://github.com/kulshekhar/ts-jest).

 <!-- end copied -->